min69u/Reforestation/README.md

-## What did the left eye say to the right eye?
-Between us, something smells!
+## Why did the house go to the doctor?
+It was having window panes.